ElandaSunshine/Jaut/README.md

 So let's have a deep dive into the various folders and bits this repo is comprised of.[^stc]

 ## Folders
-This project comes with plenty of files and folders, so it's no surprise that some of them might not be that obvious to decipher, but most of them should be familiar to you:
+This project comes with plenty of files and folders, so it's no surprise that some of them might not be that obvious to decipher, but most of them should be familiar to you.
+Most of the files in the root folder are just repository description files or only relate to the tooling of the project like configuration, analysis and workflow files.

 - _**/cmake**_
 Main entry point for CMake scripts the project uses, all files inside this folder will be .cmake files used by the project.